mannatbhatt/Mannatbhatt/README.md

 - 👋 Hi, I’m @Mannatbhatt
 - 👀 I’m interested in AI and Blockchain development
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any innovative projects involving use of Python and MySQL
-- 📫 How to reach me ...
+- 📫 How to reach me - mannatbhatt497@gmail.com

 <!---
 Mannatbhatt/Mannatbhatt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.